bruhathisp/dsa_java/array/3Sum.md

 Notice that the order of the output and the order of the triplets does not matter.

+To skip duplicates, you need to check if the current element is the same as the previous element (not the next one) to ensure you're not processing the same element twice.

 Notes:

 There is this interesting way to skip the duplicates during the calculation which increases the efficiency.